lcb931023/web-on-a-notebook/readme.md

 - CSS background image with data URL is not supported for unknown reason
 - Some CSS units will be different between these two "rendering"
 - Any animation won't work

-Needs testing:
-external font files
+- System-installed fonts work.
+However, external font files would have to be encoded in dataURL
-system fonts